haojiwu/flickr-to-google-photos/README.md

    server.ssl.key-store-password=my_password  # the value you entered when keytool asked server.ssl.key-alias=my_dev
    ```
-   - Add the Flickr key and secret, which are from the Flickr App you created.
+   - Add the Flickr key and secret, which are from the Flickr app you created.
    ```
    app.flickr.key=a1b234567b89c012d3e4f5ab67c8901d
    app.flickr.secret=12ab345c6d789e0f